F5Networks/f5-azure-arm-templates-v2/examples/README.md

 ## Introduction

 The examples here leverage the modular [linked templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates) design to provide maximum flexibility when authoring solutions using F5 BIG-IP.

 Example deployments use parent templates to deploy child templates (or modules) to facilitate quickly standing up entire stacks (complete with **example** network, application, and BIG-IP tiers).

 As a basic framework, an example full stack deployment may consist of:

-- **(Parent) Solution Template** (ex.
-Quickstart, Failover or Autoscale)
+- **(Parent) Solution Template** (for example, Quickstart, Failover, or Autoscale)
   -  **(Child) Network Template** - which creates virtual networks, subnets, and route tables.
   -  **(Child) Application Template** - which creates a generic application, based on the f5-demo-app container, for demonstrating live traffic through the BIG-IP.
   -  **(Child) DAG/Ingress Template** - which creates resources required to get traffic to the BIG-IP, including network security groups, public IP addresses, and load balancers.
   -  **(Child) Access Template** - which creates Identity and Acccess related resources, like a secret in cloud vault that can be referenced by F5 BIG-IP.
   -  **(Child) Function Template** - which creates an Azure function to manage licenses for an Azure Virtual Machine Scale Set of BIG-IP instances licensed with BIG-IQ.
   -  **(Child) BIG-IP Template** *(existing-stack)* - which creates a BIG-IP instance or instances in an VM Scale Set, failover cluster, etc.